 The NOAA Central Library serves all NOAA employees located in Silver Spring, and Suitland, Maryland, as well as those located in the Hoover Building in downtown Washington, DC.
-We also serve patrons who work in regional offices across the country that are not served by another NOAA library, including but not limited to these locations:
+We also serve patrons who work in regional offices across the country that are not served by another NOAA library.

 Information on how NOAA employees, contractors, and affiliates can register as library patrons is available in our Visiting the Library section.
 Whenever possible, we try to provide access to our collection (including our Federal Depository collection of U.S. Government documents) to scholars and researchers who are not officially affiliated with NOAA.
 If you are not a NOAA employee or contractor, and would like to visit us, please contact the reference/information desk via e-mail (firstname.lastname@example.org) or phone (301) 713-2600 ext.
 157) to arrange a visit.

 The NOAA Central Library collects materials in a wide variety of formats on a large number of subjects related to NOAA research, including environmental science, ecology, fisheries, geosciences, marine and freshwater biology, meteorological and atmospheric sciences, oceanography and limnology, and more.
 Listed below are some of the types of materials available through the library: